A history of the trombone in timeline form. For sources see Trombone History Bibliography.

 1743—Burghausen, Germany: The title page of Albertus Hirschberger’s Philomena Cisterciensis includes a depiction of a trombone (see facing image; public domain) (Bowles, The Timpani 214).

-1743—Zeitz, Germany: The Stadtpfeifer has an opening.
-They commission Johann Görner to write a test composition that contains one solo section for each of the following wind instruments (with string accompaniment): trumpet, alto trombone, cornett, horn, and oboe (Whitwell, Baroque 149; Collver 51).
+1743—Zeitz/Leipzig, Germany: The Stadtpfeifer has an opening.
+They commission Johann Gottlieb Görner, the Leipzig university music director, to write a test composition that contains one solo section for each of the following wind instruments (with string accompaniment): trumpet, alto trombone, cornett, violin, oboe, and horn (Collver 51; Nicholson, The Unnatural Trumpet).

 1743—Vienna, Austria: Franz Tuma’s Messa della morte is again performed.
 The requiem requires a solo alto trombone with solo alto voice in the “Tuba mirum” section (Smithers, Mozart’s Orchestral Brass).